Speed Limits

 Most people don't, and assume it is 60mph, thereby breaking the law every time they creep over 50mph.

-For vehicles registered as panel vans in the UK, the speed limits are:
+For vehicles registered as goods vehicles (vans) in the UK, the speed limits are:

 - Single Carriageway: 50mph